chihacknight/chihacknight.org/_posts/events/2022-07-12-chihacknight-500.md

 July 12, 2022 will mark the 500th episode of Chi Hack Night.
 That’s 10 years!

 For this very special in-person hack night, the presenters will be YOU!
 We’re bringing back LIGHTNING TALKS from members of our community.
+If you want to give a talk, [sign up here by Thursday, July 7](https://forms.gle/Au4kSihFU6qfWF3B7).

 There will also be: